nexiality/documentation/index.md

 <img src="image/nexial-caption.png" alt="Test Automation Platform for Everyone" style="box-shadow:none"/>

-The name reflects our desire and intention to perfect the "art" and "science" of Software Testing and the promotion of Quality Artisan.
-As professional Quality Advocates, we are all _nexialists_ - we see links in the disconnected and synergy in the seemingly independent, and draw from such new ideas/solutions.
+The name reflects our desire and intention to perfect the "art" and "science" of Software Testing and the promotion of Quality Artisans.
+As professional Quality Advocates, we are all _nexialists_ - we see links in the disconnected, synergy in the seemingly independent, and draw from such new ideas/solutions.

 The main motivation of Nexial is to provide a set of capabilities to automate software testing.